Oliver Travel Trailers

 Inks State Lake Park

 While it is a famous place to go camping, you can try boondocking by finding an undeveloped area nearby.
-The life of this particular region is Inks Lake that provides a myriad of water sports and activities to campers.
-You might want to try jumping off the cliff right into the Devil’s Waterhole, a famous activity for young campers.
+The life of this particular region is in Inks Lake, which provides a myriad of water sports and activities for campers.
+You could try jumping off the cliff right into the Devil’s Waterhole, a famous activity for young campers.
 It is only an hour’s drive from Austin and is called the gem of Hill Country.
 Most campsites will give you easy access to the lake.
 You can choose from 200 campsites and RV sites, all located in front of or very close to the lake.

 Plan your adventure: Inks State Lake Park